-The chart below illustrates the major distribution of the City's expenditure sources, based upon the draft 2015/16 budget, a distribution that has also remained relatively stable for a number of years.
+The chart below illustrates the major distribution of the City's operating expenditure sources, based upon the 2016/17 budget, a distribution that has also remained relatively stable for a number of years.

 Operating expenditure is expected to increase in general terms over the next ten years and an average increase for annual CPI growth has been applied to all costs, unless specifically modified on the basis of other data or assumptions.
-Examples of specific items include tipping fees and government authority charges such as the fire service levies and utility charges that have been increasing at much higher rates in recent years.